olivavla/opinion-dynamics/README.md

-# Brief ntroduction to opinion dynamics mathematical model
+# Brief introduction to opinion dynamics

 ## Opinion dynamics mathematical model with bounded confidence in noisy environment